A Grand Unification of Quantum Algorithms: Discussion

 \section{Discussion}

 In this paper, we have presented how the quantum singular value transformation encapsulates the three major quantum algorithms.
 Paralleling~\cite{Gily_n_2019}, we have constructed QSVT-based algorithms for search, Hamiltonian simulation, and the quantum linear systems problem.
-Toward this end we have also derived QSVT-based algorithms for phase estimation and the eigenvalue threshold problem.
+Toward this end we have also derived QSVT-based algorithms for the eigenvalue threshold problem and phase estimation.
 Moreover, the utility of QSVT is not entirely enumerated here — further applications of QSVT to the quantum OR lemma, quantum machine learning, quantum walks, fractional query implementation, and Gibbs state preparation appear in the literature~\cite{Gily_n_2019}.

 It is insightful that QSVT encompasses such a broad spectrum of problems.
 Effectively, QSVT provides a series of dials (i.e., a well-defined parameterization) that can be turned to transform from one algorithm to another.
 In addition, when there is sufficient structure inherent to the problem of interest, the resulting algorithm often becomes more efficient.
 Consequently, QSVT provides one lens through which to analyze the source of quantum advantage, and make concrete the somewhat vague tradeoff conjectured between problem structure and quantum algorithmic efficiency (while maintaining a significant gap between optimal classical and quantum performance).
 In aggregate, these constructions suggest that it is wise to continue to search for new quantum algorithms in the setting of QSVT.